hellohaptik/docs_haptik/docs/agent-chat/teams.md

 i.
 Total concurrency for online agents in the team = A

 ii.
-Waiting + Pinned Chats total for all agents in the shown team = B
+Waiting + Assigned Chats total for all agents in the shown team = B

 iii.
 Availability is calculated as = (A-B)/A x 100